krishChanda/Krish-Chanda-Project-Portfolio/README.md

 # Krish Chanda Project Portfolio
-Welcome to my GitHub repository showcasing a collection of my personal projects!
-Here, you will find a diverse range of projects that demonstrate my skills and expertise in various programming languages, frameworks, and domains.
+Welcome to my GitHub repository, an immersive showcase of my passion for coding and problem-solving!
+Here, you will find a diverse range of projects that demonstrate my skills and expertise in various programming languages, including Python, C++, Java, and MySQL.

-## Python Machine Learning:
+## Python Machine Learning

 Using Python, I have leveraged the power of various libraries (NumPy, Pandas, Matplotlib, Seaborn, Plotly, Sklearn, TensorFlow, Keras) to conduct exploratory data analysis and build Machine Learning algorithms.
 Preview of Projects shown below: